bootladder/blogposts/goodposts/2019-01-10-testing-embedded-systems-if-it-hurts-do-it-more-often-and-write-a-blog-post.md

 ---
 layout: post
-title: 'Testing Embedded Systems:  If it hurts, do it more often.  (and write a blog post)'
+title: 'Testing Embedded Systems:  If it hurts, do it more often (and write about it)'
+date: 2019-01-10
+summary: Sometimes writing the code is the shortest and easiest part of the project
+categories:
+  - Embedded
+  - C/C++
 ---
 # "If it hurts, do it more often" -- XP